nookkul1/-ni-valtion--loppusijoituspaikka/AHK/kilroy/kilroy v1 README.md

   3. Click 'More info' and 'Run anyway'
   4. Wait 10 seconds
   5. Enjoy!
+  6. To close:
+     • open hidden icons in the tray
-  6. To close: right click the white 'H' on a green square and select 'Exit'
+     • right click the white 'H' on a green square
+     • select 'Exit'